Course Proposal and Review Form:

 HumBio has an Academic Technology Specialist, Carlos Seligo, who offers support to faculty for online learning, primarily through the production of video and other media.
 Dr. Seligo is available to consult faculty designing multimedia projects.
 You may arrange an appointment by contacting him at email@example.com.

 If you need room reservations for one-time events, make-up classes, sections, exams, office house, etc. please send a request that includes days, times, technical equipment needed, and number of attendees to Samantha Cooper at firstname.lastname@example.org.

-CourseWork will retire officially December 16, 2016.
-If you used CourseWork in AY 2015-16 then the Stanford Canvas team is doing a mass migration of courses for next year.
+CourseWork has officially retired as of December 16, 2016.
 Coursework materials from a previous academic year must be manually migrated.
 For assistance, email email@example.com with the names of the relevant courses in CourseWork and which quarter you will be teaching them in Canvas.

 CTL has a handy page of resources for teachers developing courses, available here: CTL Resources

 Notice of Intent, Course Content,